-60. Accordingly, Chen-Oster, Parisi, and Orlich bring this class action on behalf of themselves individually and all similarly situated female Associates, Vice Presidents, and Managing Directors in the United States.
-This action seeks to end Goldman Sachs' discriminatory policies, patterns, and/or practices and retaliation, and to make the Class whole by requesting the following remedies: injunctive relief to remedy systemic sex discrimination; an award of back pay and front pay; compensatory and punitive damages; and attorneys' fees.
+60. Accordingly, Chen-Oster,Orlich, Gamba, and De Luis bring this class action on behalf of themselves individually and all similarly situated female Associates and Vice Presidents in the United States.
+This action seeks to end Goldman Sachs's discriminatory policies, patterns, and/or practices, and to make the Class whole by requesting the following remedies: injunctive relief to remedy systemic sex discrimination; an award of back pay and front pay; compensatory and punitive damages; and attorneys' fees.